sbramley/prologis-cxt-interviews/BA-Process.md

 # Overview of the hiring process
 ## Phone Screens
 #### Technical phone screen
-You'll be writing some code in a collaborative editing environment (https://coderpad.io/) which allows one or two of our team members to evaluate your technical skills.
+You'll be speaking with one of our tech leads or senior BA's to understand the technical nature of the role and technologies you've worked with historically.

 ## Onsite Interviews
 #### Whiteboard Feature Requirements